• Home

 Save TIME, save WORRY, save MONEY

-Reduce Family Stress
+Reduce Family Stress from hospital visits

 Medical events take a toll on each member of the family.
-My Pain Alert can help focus priorities and solve problems by facilitating shared understanding of the pain care process and providing words (signs, pictures) to the patient to get needs met.
-Get MPA Book e-book from our Home page links.
+My Pain Alert(R) products can help by creating shared understanding of pain and providing the patient with support.
+My Pain Alert Scale can reduce family stress.
+Get My Pain Alert books from home page links, or polyester pain scale cards MPAS+ from our store.

 Order MPAS+ cards now!